gridai/grid-docs/docs/features/sessions/8_how-to-ssh-into-a-session.md

 grid ssh-keys add key_1 ~/.ssh/id_rsa.pub
 ```

-If you go to [settings](https://platform.grid.ai/#/settings?tabId=ssh), you'll see the key
+If you go to [Grid settings](https://platform.grid.ai/#/settings?tabId=ssh), you'll see SSH keys you've added to Grid

 ![](/images/platform/ssh-keys.png)

 ## Step 2: Launch the session

-Use the CLI or Web interface to create and launch session
+Use the CLI or UI to create and launch a session

 ```bash
 grid session create --instance_type 2_m60_8gb --name happy-owl-123